West Nile Virus

 -The Myth: It's only people who are already in poor health that have to worry about West Nile Virus.

--The Fact: Healthy active older adults who spend time working and exercising outdoors have also been affected by severe West Nile Virus infections.
+-The Fact: Young people and healthy, active adults who spend time working and exercising outdoors have also been affected by severe West Nile Virus infections.
+Personal protection measures remain important no matter your age or health status.

 -The Myth: Repellents containing DEET are not safe.